Trees Around the GLOBE Campaign

 - What are the tools for measuring trees and the errors between them?

 The Trees Around the GLOBE Student Research Campaign commenced on September 15, 2018 in conjunction with NASA's ICESat-2 satellite launch on the same date at 6:02am PDT.
 This campaign is a student research campaign focusing on tree height - one of the measurements conducted by the ICESat-2 mission.
 Tree height is not just a measurement - it is a gateway to understanding many things about the environment.
 The structure of tree canopies, the 3D arrangement of individual trees, has a huge effect on how ecosystems function and cycle through carbon, water, and nutrients.

 The NASA Ice, Cloud, and land Elevation Satellite-2 (ICESat-2) launched on September 15, 2018 at 6:02am PDT from the Vandenberg Air Force Base in California, USA.
 The ICESat-2 satellite uses an on-board laser altimeter system to measure the height of Earth.
 Measurements of ice sheets, sea ice, trees, bodies of water, mountains are all part of what ICESat-2 measures.

 Scientists from the ICESat-2 Mission will periodically review the tree height data collected by the GLOBE community throughout this campaign.
-The data will allow scientists to use it as satellite data validation and in potential professional research.
+The data will allow scientists to compare the GLOBE data to the ICESat-2 data and in potential professional research.